fleetdm/fleet/docs/Using-Fleet/Fleet-desktop.md

 ℹ️  In Fleet v4.22.0, token rotation for Fleet Desktop was introduced.
 ```

-To protect unintentionally leaked or brute-forced tokens, starting with Fleet v4.22.0, the server will reject any token older than one hour.
+To protect unintentionally leaked or brute-forced tokens, starting with Fleet v4.22.0, the server will reject any token older than one hour since it was issued.

 As a consequence, Fleet Desktop will try to issue a new token if the current token is: